grandadmiral-thrawn/smashDB/README.md

 These files don't do anything special, and you can call them whatever you want.
 You can find them in the top of the condense_data() method in each Worker class.

+You can also just update one station, just add the double-dashed station flag to your call.

+For example:

+        python smasher.py UPDATE SHELDON MS04305 --station CENMET --startdate '2015-04-10 00:00:00' --enddate '2015-05-01 00:00:00'

+You do not need to use the startdate and enddate calls if you do not want to.
+But, if you supply a start date, you must also supply an end date.

 --------